railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_lots.rst

     **Upstream** traceability runs from the raw materials received from the supplier and follows the chain to the finished products delivered to customers.
+    (Note that the name is confusing - this would often be considered a downstream direction.
+    Think of it as **Where Used**.)

     **Downstream** traceability follows the product in the other direction, from customer to the different suppliers of raw material.
+    (Note that the name is confusing - this would often be considered an upstream direction.
+    Think of it as **Where Supplied**.)

 Stock Moves
 -----------

-To look at the history of transactions about a product or a given location, use the menu :menuselection:`Stock Management --> Traceability --> Low Level --> Stock Moves`.
-All the operations are then available.
-You can filter on the various field to retrieve the operations about an order, or a production, or a source location, or any given destination.
+Use the menu :menuselection:`Stock Management --> Traceability --> Low Level --> Stock Moves`
+to track past stock transactions for a product or a given location.
+All the operations are available.
+You can filter on the various fields to retrieve the operations about an order, or a production, or a source location, or any given destination.

 .. figure:: images/stock_move_tree.png